-Nos.
-1 and 3 Stewart Building, Chambers street and Broadway, 9 A. M. to 4 P. M. JAMES J. KELSO, Collector of the City Revenue and Superintendent of Markets.
+Nos. r and 3 Stewart Building, Chambers street and Broadway, 9 A. M. to 4 P. M. JAMES J. KELSO, Collector of the City Revenue and Superintendent of Markets.

 Bureau for the Collection of Taxes.

-First floor, Brown-stone Building, City Hall Park.

-GEORGE W. McLEAN, Receiver of Taxes; ALFRED

-VREDENBURG, Deputy Receiver of Taxes.
+First floor, Erown-stone Building, City Hall Park.
+GEORGE W. McLean, Receiver of Taxes; Alfred Vredenburg, Deputy Receiver of Taxes.